Join whatsapp channel Join Now

 • When an object is dropped freely from the top of the tower and another object is projected horizontally from the same point, both will reach the ground at the same time.

-• A body is dropped from a tower a height (h) and it reaches after (t) seconds on earth.
-From the same tower if 2 objects are thrown (one upward and the other downwards) with the same velocity u and reach the earth surface after t1 and t2 seconds respectively then
+• A body is dropped from a tower at a height (h) and it reaches after (t) seconds on earth.
+From the same tower if 2 objects are thrown (one upward and the other downwards) with the same velocity u and reach the earth’s surface after t1 and t2 seconds respectively then

 T = √t1t2